INDICATIONS AND USAGE

 Risk of Serious Dehydration in Pediatric Patients Less Than 2 Years of Age

 - LINZESS is contraindicated in patients less than 2 years of age.
-In neonatal mice, linaclotide increased fluid secretion as a consequence of age-dependent elevated GC-C agonism which was associated with increased mortality within the first 24 hours due to dehydration.
+In neonatal mice, linaclotide increased fluid secretion as a consequence of age-dependent elevated guanylate cyclase (GC-C) agonism, which was associated with increased mortality within the first 24 hours due to dehydration.
 There was no age-dependent trend in GC-C intestinal expression in a clinical study of children 2 to less than 18 years of age; however, there are insufficient data available on GC-C intestinal expression in children less than 2 years of age to assess the risk of developing diarrhea and its potentially serious consequences in these patients.
-The safety and effectiveness of LINZESS in patients less than 18 years of age have not been established.

-- Diarrhea was the most common adverse reaction in LINZESS-treated patients in the pooled IBS-C and CIC double-blind placebo-controlled trials.
+- In adults, diarrhea was the most common adverse reaction in LINZESS-treated patients in the pooled IBS-C and CIC double-blind placebo-controlled trials.
 The incidence of diarrhea was similar in the IBS-C and CIC populations.
-Severe diarrhea was reported in 2% of 145 mcg and 290 mcg LINZESS-treated patients, and in <1% of 72 mcg LINZESS-treated CIC patients.
+Severe diarrhea was reported in 2% of 145 mcg and 290 mcg LINZESS-treated patients and in <1% of 72 mcg LINZESS-treated CIC patients.
+In pediatric patients 6 to 17 years of age, diarrhea was the most common adverse reaction in 72 mcg LINZESS-treated patients in the FC double-blind placebo-controlled trial.
+Severe diarrhea was reported in one LINZESS-treated patient.
 If severe diarrhea occurs, dosing should be suspended and the patient rehydrated.

 Common Adverse Reactions (incidence ≥2% and greater than placebo)